Irular in India

 Introduction / History

-In the Tamil language, the name Irula means "people of darkness."
+In the Tamil language, the name Irular means "people of darkness."
 This could refer to their dark-colored skin or to the fact that all important events traditionally took place in the darkness of night.

 What Are Their Lives Like?

-Irular who comes back after the burial, warms his feet by setting afire grass (straw), which is pulled out from the roof.
+Irular who comes back after the burial, warms his feet by setting grass or straw on fire, which is pulled out from the roof.
 A full pot of water is kept at the entrance of the house.
 Caster or jingly oil is dropped into this water with a thin stick.
 First drop is dripped by invoking the name of the dead person and the second drop by uttering the name of the father.
 When the two drops joined, the head of the family touches it and applies it on his forehead.
 Before entering the house, occupants need to bathe.
 This ceremony is referred to as Nizhalkoothu.

 In appearance, the widow or the widower has to live as they saw each other at last before one's death.
-This is observed so as to recognise each other after the other too died.
+This is observed so as to recognize each other after the other too died.
 This demonstrates that the Irular believe in life after death.

 What Are Their Beliefs?